rafalcode/cwhats/README.md

 ## glord.c
 These programs use getline to read a textfile but then they do some ordering on the columns on the rows.
 Unsure.

+## ra0.c
+I was having trouble with my wav files, in adding signed shorts, and this was an experiment to see the different things that can happen.
+Couldn't reproduce though.